serengil/deepface/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/deepface-api.jpg" width="90%" height="90%"></p>

-Deepface offers an API as well.
+Deepface [serves](https://youtu.be/HeKCQ6U9XmI) an API as well.
 You can clone [`/api/api.py`](https://github.com/serengil/deepface/tree/master/api/api.py) and pass it to python command as an argument.
 This will get a rest service up.

 ```
 python api.py
 ```

 The both face recognition and facial attribute analysis are covered in the API.
-You are expected to call these functions as post methods.
+You are expected to call these functions as http post methods.
 Service endpoints will be `http://127.0.0.1:5000/verify` for face recognition and `http://127.0.0.1:5000/analyze` for facial attribute analysis.
 You should pass input images as base64 encoded string in this case.
 [Here](https://github.com/serengil/deepface/tree/master/api), you can find a postman project.

 # Playlist